gaborpeter/ngx-autocomplete/README.md

 * **type**<_string_> - The input field type (text by default).
 * **placeholder**<_string_> - The input field placeholder.
 * **apiString**<_string_> - API URL to be called.
 * **paramName**<_string_> - The keyword string will be attached as query string parameter with the given name.
+For example "https://yourURL?paramName=keyword"
 * **suggestionPropName**<_string_> - By default the response coming from the API is handled as an array of string.
-If suggestionPropName is provided then response will be handled as an array of objects and the given property will be mapped.
+If suggestionPropName is provided then response will be handled as an array of objects and the given property will be mapped on the suggestion list.
 * **payloadPropName**<_string_> - The property name of the response payload.
 If not provided then the response will be handled as the payload itself.
 * **staticDataSource**<_any[]_> - Array of string or objects.
 If second then suggestionPropName must be provided.
 * **control**<FormControl> - The ngx-autocomplete selector must be part of a reactive form.